suffolklibraries/sljekyll/_events/bungay-2017-06-17-great-get-together.md

 Join us for coffee and cake in our beautiful courtyard garden as we celebrate the memory of Jo Cox.

+The event will start off with the formal handover of a cheque for £400 to the Friends of Bungay Library from Bungay Theatre Group.

 Proceeds to be shared between the Jo Cox Foundation and the library garden.